amkillam/ryzen_smu/docs/rsmu_commands.md

 ```

-### SetOverclockCPUVID Argument Format
+### Argument Format

-SetOverclockCPUVID takes a specified VID as argument, with particular formatting.

-The formatting process is as follows:
+Unless a different formatting or mask is specified otherwise, function arguments must be formatted as follows:

-1. Convert VID to hex
+1. Convert argument to hex
 2. Pad hex value to a length of 48 bits
 3. Split padded value to two-bit chunks
-4. Reverse order of chunks - hex VID will be first chunk.
+4. Reverse order of chunks - hex argument value will be first chunk.

 #### Bash Example

-The following bash code, with an inputted VID of 150<sub>10</sub> (96<sub>16</sub>), will give `FORMATTED_VID` a binary value with a two-byte hexadecimal formatted hexdump representation of:
+The following bash code, with an inputted VID of 150<sub>10</sub> (96<sub>16</sub>), will give `FORMATTED_ARG` a binary value with a two-byte hexadecimal formatted hexdump representation of:

 ```hex
 0000000    0096    0000    0000    0000    0000    0000    0000    0000